Infinite Determinantal Measures and The Ergodic Decomposition of Infinite Pickrell Measures I. Construction of infinite determinantal measures: Introduction

 The first step is the result of \cite{Buf-inferg} that almost all ergodic components of an infinite Pickrell measure are themselves {\it finite}: only the decomposition measure itself is infinite.
 Furthermore, it will develop that, just as for finite measures, the Gaussian parameter vanishes.
 The ergodic decomposition measure can thus be identified with a sigma-finite measure ${\mathbb B}^{(s)}$ on the space of configurations on the half-line $(0, +\infty)$.

 How to describe a sigma-finite measure on the space of configurations?
-Note that the formalism of correlation functions is completely unapplicable, since these can only be defined for a finite measure.
+Note that the formalism of correlation functions is completely inapplicable, since these can only be defined for a finite measure.

 This paper gives, for the first time, an explicit method for constructing infinite measures on spaces of configurations; since these measures are very closely related to determinantal probability measures, they are called {\it infinite determinantal measures}.